 - Putting in place appropriate systems and processes – businesses require appropriate software systems to perform as per the FTA requirements – software standards incapable of supporting VAT-based functions open up unidentified risks.
 FTA has made it mandatory for IT companies to first register their VAT enabled software with the FTA, and only then start distributing it.

 - Putting in place skilled resources and training of internal resources – When updating IT systems, businesses need to train their staff to understand and operate the new software.
-Businesses need to build up new set of skilled resources to help them carry out day to day activities smoothly.
+Businesses need to build up a new set of skilled resources to help them carry out day to day activities smoothly.

 Responsibilities Of A Business in the VAT Era